Universal deterministic quantum operations in microwave quantum links: Introduction

 In this work we address the implementation of photon-based state transfer~\cite{Cirac1996} and photon-cavity scattering~\cite{Duan2004} as primitives for a distributed deterministic quantum toolbox that works in commercial non-chiral microwave quantum links (QL)~\cite{Kurpiers2017,Leung2019,Chang2020}.
 We demonstrate numerically protocols that implement both primitives for real waveguides with diffraction and non-uniform couplings, under very different limits of length and photon bandwidth---from a continuum limit, to a situation where only one or few modes participate.
 In all cases, we show that the dynamics is very well approximated by a continuum limit input-output theory, which not only provides fast controls---an order of magnitude faster than adiabatic protocols even for short links~\cite{Vogell2017, Chang2020}---but also quantifies the errors due to non-linear dispersion relations, few-mode dynamics and point-scattering diffraction.
 Our study provides a unified theoretical framework that can be used to engineer quantum links inside the same refrigerator~\cite{Chang2020} as well as long distance links~\cite{Kurpiers2017,Magnard2020}.

 Using this framework we can also design two different implementations of a universal two-qubit quantum gate working on quantum processors connected by a quantum link.
 The first implementation is based on quantum state transfer~\cite{Cirac1999}, while the second one combines this primitive with photon-cavity scattering gates~\cite{Duan2004,Kono2018}.
 Both gates are fast and bandwidth-limited and exhibit very low near-term infidelities $1-F\sim 10^{-2}-10^{-3}$.
 The gates may thus be used to implement quantum algorithms distributedly among quantum processors.
 In this respect, they represent a more viable near-term alternative than DQC algorithms based on entanglement distribution and measurements, whose quality will be severely limited by the poor measurement fidelities in superconducting circuits.
+Our results highlight the suitability of pulse shaping protocols derived from a continuum limit to perform universal two-qubit quantum gates across a wide range of distances and parameters, and provide insight on the main limitations posed by realistic dispersion relations.
+This protocol is not typically considered in this few mode regime and, as we will show, it outperforms all other methods with which we compared it.

 Finally, it must be remarked that the results in this work are not constrained to superconducting circuits, but generalize straightforwardly to other quantum optical platforms with non-ideal quantum links.
 This includes phononic and hybrid quantum computer designs~\cite{Stannigel2010, Stannigel2011, Wang2011, Tian2012, Lemonde2018,Calajo2019} and other microwave photon links~\cite{Brecht2016, Fedorov2021}, where our tools can be used to implement quantum network operations in both short length quantum buses, as well as longer communication lines.